mgm52/cot-transparency/README.md

 ![Screenshot of BCT results, only for sarcasm-smart bias](scripts/paper_recreation/viz/sarcasm_bias_chart.svg) To better establish or dismiss its credibility as a bias, I tested Sarcasm-Smart on 4x the number of test tokens compared to the other biases: a total of 2400 samples per model (so, 600 per dataset per model).
 As Sarcasm-Smart is intended to generally deter the model away from the correct answer, rather than towards a specific biased answer, we measure model susceptibility in "Incorrect %" as opposed to "Bias %".
 Observations:
 - This first chart shows that the bias had little-to-no effect on the base model, with GPT-4o-mini's biased results being almost identical to the GPT-4o-mini unbiased baseline.
 - However, it also interestingly shows the BCT and Control-trained models to perform *worse* than the baseline model.
 The most straightforward explanation here is that this is simply the models showing decreased reasoning ability, and inadvertently picking incorrect answers regardless of the presence of bias.
 However, it is still curious that the Control model should display this effect, as one would expect the unbiased training to improve reasoning.
-To dig into this more, in the next chart I split results by dataset and gain unbiased baselines for the finetuned models.
+To dig into this more, in the next chart I split results by dataset and gain unbiased baselines for the fine-tuned models.

 ![Screenshot of BCT results, only for sarcasm-smart bias, split by dataset](scripts/paper_recreation/viz/sarcasm_bias_datasets_chart.svg)
-Here, I also gather an unbaised baseline for each model.
+Here, I also gather an unbiased baseline for each model.
 Assessing the "incorrect %" at unbiased tasks for each model is effectively assessing its general reasoning ability, regardless of bias.
 These results are curious:
 - Unlike the aggregated results in the previous chart, they show that the Sarcasm-Smart bias *does* have a biasing effect - but only significantly for the Control model at the LogiQA and Hellaswag datasets.
 - While Control's increase in incorrectness seems to be due to the biasing, BCT's increase appears unrelated to the bias (judging by the lack of gap between biased & unbiased results), and instead a general drop in reasoning ability as found earlier.
   - This perhaps implies that the unbiased Control training makes a model more *vulnerable* to certain biases, or at least more confused by informal user requests.
 However, I would need to run more experiments to understand this behaviour.
 I expect it would be informative to assess the Smart bias on non-GPT models, and to look for correlation between being affected by Sarcasm-Smart and being affected by other biases / struggling on particular datasets.